Home

 The seeds will first grow a root, followed by a leaf about 2-4 weeks later.
 They tend to sprout at different times, with most of them sprouting between 1 and 2 months.
 Occasionally they can take up to 6 months, so as long as the seeds are firm and white, don't give up on them!
 After they sprout, continue giving bright light, with no direct sun for the first 3 months.

-When the first leaf is 2 weeks old, gently dig up the seed and gently repot it into the soil mix described in the next paragraph.
+When the first leaf is 2 weeks old, gently dig up the seed and repot it into the soil mix described in the next paragraph.
 Use a container at least 5 inches (13 cm) tall, with drainage holes.
 I prefer to use 1 pot per seedling, but you may use a communal pot - just place the seedlings 3 inches apart (7 cm).

 Watering - The plants like to have their roots kept moist, so aim to keep the soil evenly moistened, but not constantly saturated.
 Don't let it dry out completely, and don't let the pots sit in a tray of water.